We are asking clinical and laboratory colleagues to review ordering and stockholding practice, and question historical platelet use.

 The results of this TOPPs study, an international multi-centre trial, support the continuing use of platelet prophylaxis in patients with haematological malignancy and thrombocytopenia, although further studies are required to improve understanding of risk factors for bleeding.

-See our poster for a summary of the findings.
+See our poster (PDF 175KB) for a summary of the findings.

 - Audit of the use of platelets in three UK Transfusion Committee regions (NICE website)